Professional sports leagues in the United States: Major leagues

-Major League Baseball
+Major League Baseball (MLB)

 Major League Baseball is the highest level of play of baseball in North America.
 It consists of the National League (founded in 1876) and the American League (founded in 1901).
 Cooperation between the two leagues began in 1903, and the two merged on an organizational level in 2000 with the elimination of separate league offices; they have shared a single Commissioner since 1920.
 There are currently 30 member teams, with 29 located in the U.S. and 1 in Canada.
 Traditionally called the "National Pastime", baseball was the first professional sport in the U.S.

+Major League Soccer (MLS)

+Major League Soccer is the top-level men's professional soccer league in the United States and Canada.
+As of the 2025 MLS season, the league will have 30 teams — 27 in the United States and 3 in Canada, with the addition of San Diego FC.
+MLS began play in 1996, its creation a requirement by FIFA for awarding the United States the right to host the 1994 World Cup.
+MLS is the first major Division I outdoor soccer league in the U.S. or Canada since the North American Soccer League (NASL) operated from 1968 to 1984.